 - Median age: 23.2

 The campus of Western Illinois University is over 1,000 acres large with 64 main buildings.
-The average undergraduate class has 20 students or less, and the faculty to student ratio is 14:1.
-There are 5 undergraduate majors available, and 5 graduate majors available including; biology, agriculture, elementary education, and more.
+The average undergraduate class has 19 students or less, and the faculty to student ratio is 14:1.
+There are 64 undergraduate degree programs available, 34 graduate degree programs, two doctoral programs and six pre-professional degree programs.
+Among the 64 undergraduate degree programs are Western’s 12 signature academic programs, which are unique to Western, and in some instances, the state and the nation.

 5. Muncie, Indiana